top of page

 Sam entered the hospital in good spirit the day before the surgery.
 A day full of examinations to see if he was in top condition before the operation and yes, he was!

 The morning of the surgery I received a phone call.
 My strong hubby was ready for it!
 I would get the cardiosurgeon on the phone six hours after they started.
 How long those hours lasted.
-After six hours of waiting, I still didn't get a phonecall, so I called them myself.
+After six hours of waiting, I still didn't get a phonecall, so I called them up myself.
 I was told that there had been some delays due to organizational reasons.
 The cardiosurgeon was going to call me as soon as possible.
 Two hours later I received the redeeming call: The operation was successful, they could repair the valve with its own tissue.

 But then time stopped for a moment...
 She told me that an hour after the surgery (when they shut down all the machines, sew up wounds,...) they had to resuscitate Sam for 20 minutes due to cardiac arrhythmias....
 They did not know why this happened and had to search again.
 Without a clear answer, she told me that Sam was kept in an artificial coma at Intensive Care.
 No one knew how it would turn out, but he was stable.
 With the constant fear that he would get cardiac arrhythmias again, I immediately went to the hospital with Sam's mom.

 And yes, he did it!!
-He was allowed to go to Medium Care, where he was constantly on heart monitoring.
+He was allowed to transfer to Medium Care, where he was constantly on heart monitoring.
 Then some more good news: he was allowed to go to a normal room.
 Still with a heart monitor, but the other machines/drainages were disconnected day by day.
-It all sounds very good, but the pain he felt were unbearable.
+It all sounds very good, but the pains he felt were unbearable.
 His leg was numb, that gradually came back.
 Back, shoulders, arms,.. everything hurt.
 "Due to the long surgery and the resuscitation" we kept being told, but we felt that not much was done about it.
 10 days of hellish pains, especially at night.
 A very light muscle relaxant (because a heart is also a muscle so they had to be careful), morphine,...
 And still the pain was unbearable.
 The physiotherapist's exercises should make his muscles more relaxed again, so the message was to persevere.

-After those 10 days, Sam was allowed to go home on Saturday, November 16.
+After those 10 days, Sam was allowed to go home on Saturday, November 16th.
 Honestly?
 I was very happy, but still very scared.
 The pain was not yet under control, but he was fine after the last examinations.
 Sam wanted to go home so that he could go to the physiotherapist at home and work on his rehabilitation there.
-On Monday he was allowed to do light exercises, Tuesday morning again.
+So, on Monday he was allowed to do light exercises, Tuesday morning again.
 He came home, his mom who had an appointment with him at the physiotherapist dropped him off, and he felt good.
 He looked good, finally had a nice tan, was happy after he finally had a better night.
 How nice it was to see him like this!
 Xanne was at school and I was at home with Morriz.
 Together we were making lunch and we were chatting at Morriz' changing table.
 Chatting about how scary the past period had been and how much we love each other!
 He told me that he was never going to leave me, that I wouldn't get rid of him so easily.

 "Honey, I don't feel well".

-After long consultation within the team, the options for donor heart in Belgium or mechanical pump that they install in Germany were put on the table.
+After long consultation within the team, the options for "donor heart in Belgium" or "mechanical pump that they install in Germany" were put on the table.

 A donor heart was a lottery ticket due to many factors, certainly Sam's condition but also size, weight, gender,...